capgemini-psdu/cloud-former-alexa/README.md

 Use CloudFormer to manage your CloudFormation infrastructure using any Alexa enabled device.

 ## About us
-We are the Capgemini 2017 Summer interns based out of Capgemini's Telford office, our placements lasted a total of 8 weeks within which we developed a fully functioning Alexa skill, capable of managing and creating Cloud Infrastruture within AWS.
+We are the Capgemini 2017 Summer interns based out of Capgemini's Telford office.
+Our placements lasted a total of 8 weeks within which we have developed a fully functioning Alexa skill, capable of managing and creating Cloud Infrastruture within AWS.

 We've also written a [blog](https://www.google.com) about our time at the company and the processes we followed to complete this project